 - Trial Buttons: some sites try to entice their visitors to try their offerings, generally in the form of a free trial.
 This could be a free download or a free account, depending on the particular site.
 Some sites use the “less-is-more” philosophy and keep the language on their buttons to a minimum, while others like to offer more information on what the trial contains.

-- Sign Up Buttons: this appear most commonly in two different versions.
+- Sign Up Buttons: these appear most commonly in two different versions.
 The first type is usually directly associated with a sign up form.
 The second type is usually used in a similar fashion to “add to cart” buttons, as a way for users to purchase or sign up for a service or account, before they actually reach a sign-up form.

-HyperlinkA hyperlink or simply a link is a word, phrase, graphic or image that the user can click to jump to a new section or page within the website, but also to an external document or website.
+HyperlinkA hyperlink or simply a link is a word, phrase, graphic or image that the user can click to jump not only to a new section or page within the website, but also to an external document or website.
 Currently hyperlinks are found in almost all web pages.
 The most traditional form is a blue color and underlined word or phrase.
 When you move the cursor over a hyperlink, whether it is a text, image or graphic, the arrow will change to a small hand, letting you know that it is a link.
-Basically a hyperlink is an element that allow the user to browse information or navigate in the web at high speed.
+Basically a hyperlink is an element that allows the user to browse information or navigate in the web at high speed.

 IconIcon is a graphical image representing an object, status, specific entity or idea that it is easily recognized by a wide cultural group.
 Frequently, the icon is a hyperlink that will lead you to another section within the website or to an external page.
 Their primary function is to serve as a common visual language, removing the possibility of open interpretation or ambiguity.
-Because of this is often used to present a content or message in a clear, concise way that facilitates the user’s experience in a website or app.
+Because of this icon is often used to present a content or message in a clear, concise way that facilitates the user’s experience in a website or app.

-- To draw attention: Grouping multiple icons representing products, services, menus or features, makes easier to display large amount of content and let the user to focus and navigate in a more interactive and friendly way.
+- To draw attention: Grouping multiple icons representing products, services, menus or features, makes it easier to display large amount of content and let the user to focus and navigate in a more interactive and friendly way.